The king of all steaks is the ribeye cap, or spinalis dorsi. Paired with simple but luxury ingredients, it’s truly a meal fit for a king.

 The Spinalis is perhaps better known by it’s more common name of Ribeye Cap.
 It’s the part of the ribeye steak that curves along the top.
 And depending on where along the rib it was cut, it will either be a generous amount, or barely there at all.

 The ribeye cap is significantly tastier than the other muscles that comprise a ribeye steak.
 In fact, true meat nerds consider it to be THE tastiest cut on the entire steer.
 The best.
 The unbeatable.
 The king.
 The problem is that in order to get the cap by itself, the whole ribeye steak must be sacrificed, and few places are willing to do that.
-The folks at Snake River Farms, however, feel that true meat fans should have unfettered access to this phenomenal cut.
-Thus, the offer it as an entire, intact cap steak.
-PRAISE THE LARD!
+So, it can be pretty difficult to track down.

 It’s befitting for the king of all steaks to be paired with a few perfectly balanced ingredients which enhance the glory of the cut but know they aren’t the star of the show.
 Few things can elevate a steak as much as salt and butter.
 So what if you pimped the salt and butter?
 Here it is, my friends, the salt and butter combo of your dreams: